In This Article

 Real-time monitoring changes the math.
 Instead of quarterly reviews that find problems after they compound, dashboards catch drift in days or hours.
 That means smaller corrections, fewer escalations, and cleaner audits.

 There is also the vendor consolidation angle.
 Power BI is included in many Microsoft 365 plans or available as a standalone license.
 Lenders already paying for the Microsoft stack often have Power BI access they are not using.
-The incremental cost of standing up compliance dashboards is template design and data connection work, not another SaaS subscription.
+With ABT, the incremental work is the Mortgage BI configuration, the MortgageExchange data connections, and the Microsoft Purview retention and audit posture, not another SaaS subscription.

 The Implementation Playbook

-Week 1-2: Identify your highest-risk compliance areas.
-For most lenders in 2026, that means TRID disclosure tracking, QM threshold monitoring, and Fannie Mae InfoSec compliance.
-Start with the template that addresses your most urgent gap.
+Week 1 to 2: Identify your highest-risk compliance areas.
+For most lenders in 2026, that means TRID disclosure tracking, qualified mortgage threshold monitoring, and Fannie Mae information security compliance.
+Start with the Mortgage BI template that addresses your most urgent gap.

-Week 3-4: Configure thresholds and alerts.
+Week 3 to 4: Configure thresholds, alerts, and the Microsoft Purview evidence layer.
 Set the specific parameters for your organization.
-QM thresholds change annually, so build in the ability to update limits without rebuilding dashboards.
-Configure email alerts for critical violations and Teams notifications for approaching deadlines.
+Qualified mortgage thresholds change annually, so build in the ability to update limits without rebuilding dashboards.
+Configure email alerts for critical violations, Microsoft Teams notifications for approaching deadlines, and Microsoft Purview retention policies binding the loan files, disclosures, and borrower correspondence to the records retention window your examiner expects.

-Week 4+: Train and expand.
+Week 4 and beyond: Train and expand.
 Start with compliance officers and branch managers.
 Once they validate the dashboards against known data, expand access to loan officers, underwriters, and executives.
 Each role needs a different view of the same underlying data.
+Microsoft Entra ID Conditional Access controls which role sees which view, and Microsoft Purview Information Protection sensitivity labels keep borrower non-public personal information visible to the right role and shielded from the wrong one.

 The key to successful implementation is starting small and proving value fast.
 One dashboard that catches a compliance gap in its first week builds more organizational support than a six-month planning exercise.

 Our compliance dashboard implementations start with your specific regulatory requirements, not a generic template.
-We connect Power BI to your LOS, configure thresholds for current 2026 regulations, and train your team to maintain and extend the dashboards independently.
+We configure Mortgage BI against your loan origination system and core banking platform through the MortgageExchange data layer, set 2026 regulation thresholds, bind the Microsoft Purview retention and audit policies that turn the dashboard into examination-ready evidence, and train your team to maintain and extend the dashboards independently.
+Most institutions are running a production compliance dashboard within four weeks of kickoff.

 Frequently Asked Questions